Stable limit theorems for additive functionals of one-dimensional diffusion processes: Preliminaries

 and $H_t = C_t - D_t$.
 For a fixed $t\geq 0$, $C_t$ and $D_t$ are independent and identically distributed random variables and it is clear that they only have positive jumps and thus their characteristic function is equal to $\exp\left(-c_{\alpha}'t|\xi|^{\alpha}\left(1-i\tan\left(\frac{\alpha\pi}{2}\right) \mathrm{sgn}(\xi)\right)\right)$ for some $c_{\alpha}' >0$ by Theorem \ref{stable_def_thm}.
 But once again we know from Biane-Yor \cite{biane1987valeurs} that the characteristic function of $H_t$ is equal to $\exp\left(-tc_{\alpha}|\xi|^{\alpha}\right)$ so once again it comes that $c_{\alpha}' = c_{\alpha}/2$ and we can conlude as in the previous proof. \end{proof}

 \begin{proof}[Proof of Lemma \ref{stable_1}] As previously, we can show that $(S_t)_{t\geq 0}$ is a L\'evy process by approximation.
 Then it is enough to show that the characteristic function of $S_t$ has the stated form.
 To this end, we approach $(S_t)_{t\geq 0}$ by the $\alpha$-stable processes from Lemma \ref{stable1_2}, when $\alpha\in(1,2)$.
 We denote by $(K_t^{\alpha})_{t\geq 0}$ and $(S_t^{\alpha})_{t\geq 0}$ the processes from Lemma \ref{stable1_2}.
-One can show, using the Hölder property of the local times, recalled in \eqref{holder_local_times}, that for all $T>0$, a.s.,
+We first show that for all $T >0$, a.s.,